BigIronTech/engineeringtests/full-stack/prelim-screen/GeocoordinateBug/readme.md

 # Problem
 Users are reporting that when they enter latitudes and longitudes, digits are being dropped when the coordinates are returned to them.
-This is negatively imnpacting the business because it is leading to incorrect data being displayed to customers.
+This is negatively impacting the business because it is leading to incorrect data being displayed to customers.

 One example provided was:  (41.2606, 96.0158)